Suresh Oberoi: Career

-Thereafter, until the early 2000s, he appeared on average in four to five films per year.
 He has appeared in over 135 films.
 He recited a few couplets in the song "Dil Mein Phir Aaj Teri" with Anuradha Paudwal for the film Yaadon Ka Mausam (1990).

 In 2004, he joined the Bharatiya Janata Party as a primary member.

 Television

-Oberoi has acted in the television shows Dhadkan and Kashmeer and hosted the second season of the talk show Jeena Isi Ka Naam Hai which was made popular by Farooque Shaikh.
+Oberoi has acted in the television shows Dhadkan and Kashmeer.

 Personal life

 Family

 He married Yashodara, 8 years younger than him, in Madras on 1 August 1974.
 The couple have a son, Bollywood actor Vivek Oberoi, born in 1976 and a daughter Meghna Oberoi born a few years later.
 His wife Yashodara is, as he said in a 2002 interview with Times of India, "from a Punjabi business family who had lived in the south."

 His nephew, Akshay Oberoi is also a Bollywood actor.